elotroalex/chiens/_texts/translation.md

 - {:.i2} The river without idiom is exasperated by the maneuvers of the ash;
 - the cape and the filings
 - the birds and days
-- turn, their doorknob creaks;
+- turn with a doorknob's creak;
-- the fantastic animals on the childish horizon
+- fantastic animals on the infantile horizon
 - brain grazers
 - have averted
 - their eyes
-- playful from all that drunk night
+- giddy after drinking the night

 - {:.sp} The Chorus *(distant.)*